zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 |ecs.ga1.8xlarge|32|80.0|1 \* 700|2 \* AMD S7150|6.0|800|3|8|
 |ecs.ga1.14xlarge|56|160.0|1 \* 1400|4 \* AMD S7150|10.0|1,200|4|8|

-**Note:**

--   For more information, see [Creating an instance of ga1](../../../../intl.en-US/User Guide/Instances/Create an instance/Create an instance of ga1.md#).
+**Note:** For more information, see [Create an instance of ga1](../../../../intl.en-US/User Guide/Instances/Create an instance/Create an instance of ga1.md#).
--   You cannot change the configurations of a ga1 instance.

 Click [here](#) to view other instance type families.